20 Mystical Temples In Yogyakarta (+fun facts)

 Buddhist Temples in Yogyakarta

-Buddhism is the second oldest religion in Java after Hinduism, although the two religions are closely connected.
-The spread and development of Buddhism go hand in hand with those of Hinduism.
+Buddhism is the second oldest religion in Java after Hinduism.
+The two religions are closely connected.
+Their spread and development go hand in hand.

 Buddhist temples from the 8th to 11th centuries, the time of the Shailendra Dynasty, the Srivijaya Empire, and the Mataram Kingdom can be found all around Yogyakarta.